anduill/orient-example/README.md

 user.name=<userName>
 user.pw=<userPassword>
 ```
 In this example, our database is named "Identity".
 Obviously, you can set the username and pw to whatever you like.
+By default, username=admin, and pw=admin, should work for a newly created database.